DavidVentura/blog/blog/raw/translator-live/POST.md

 </video>
 </center>

-Even though this is amazing, it's still jittery.
-Due to motion, sensor noise, etc, FAST finds slightly different corners each frame on top of this, we generate a new homography each frame, which must be fit from the slightly different set of matches these corners produce, causing variation and the resulting transform wobbles.
+It's still jittery though.
+Due to motion and sensor noise, FAST finds slightly different corners each frame, so each frame's homography gets fit from a different set of matches, and the resulting transform wobbles.

-To mitigate it, we can restrict the idea; these frames are not independent.
-They are a continuous sample of a video stream, there's temporal/spatial continuity between them.
+But we don't need to start from scratch on every frame, these frames are consecutive samples of a video stream, so we can use the temporal/spatial continuity between them to refine the feature search.

-There's an algorithm, [Lucas-Kanade](https://en.wikipedia.org/wiki/Lucas%E2%80%93Kanade_method), which solves this by carrying the previous frame's confirmed matches onto the new frame.
+The [Lucas-Kanade](https://en.wikipedia.org/wiki/Lucas%E2%80%93Kanade_method) algorithm can carry confirmed matches from frame N to frame N+1 through optical flow ("seems like everything moved left, search for the features to the left").

-We are also producing independent homographies each frame, for this, we can use an [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) on the previous homography state, which allows us to merge both the old and proposed homographies smoothly, giving different merge coefficients for different DoF (translation, rotation, perspective, ...).
+Similarly, instead of computing a new homography per frame, we can use an [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) to merge the new proposed H with the previous one, using different merge coefficients per degree of freedom (translation, perspective, rotation, ...).

 With these new algorithms, the homography is stable over consecutive frames: